beegee-tokyo/WisBlock-Sensor-For-LoRaWAN/README.md

 ### _REMARK_
 Channel ID's in cursive are extended format and not supported by standard Cayenne LPP data decoders.

-Example decoders for TTN, Chirpstack, Helium and Datacake can be found in the folder [decoders](./decoders) ⤴️
+Example decoders for TTN, Chirpstack, Helium and Datacake can be found in the folder [RAKwireless_Standardized_Payload repo](https://github.com/RAKWireless/RAKwireless_Standardized_Payload) ⤴️

 ----